 The Safeguarding Adults Board commissioned Healthwatch Cornwall to undertake a project, to understand peoples’ experiences of adult safeguarding services.
-What we find from this study will help us inform decision making on future services.
+The findings from this study will help us inform decision making on future services.

-We worked closely with service users to co-develop the way we deliver the project and interview them on their experiences, to ensure it best meets their needs.
-We have spoken to service users from across Cornwall, who have shared with us their experiences of safeguarding.
-This rich information has allowed us to draw out many insights into the services, which are already being used to shape service improvement.
+We have spoken to service users from across Cornwall, who have shared with us their experiences of safeguarding and this information has allowed us to draw out many insights into the services, which are already being used to shape service improvement.

-The interim report highlights findings include the importance for service users of good relationships with safeguarding professionals they can trust; clear, consistent information on safeguarding; regular communication on their case; and the value of advocates and family and friends to support people through safeguarding.
-We are now drawing together an action planning group, which will consider and plan ways we can maximise the impact of the full research findings to inform future service delivery.
+The final report highlights findings which include; the importance for service users of good relationships with safeguarding professionals they can trust; clear, consistent information on safeguarding; regular communication on their case; and the value of advocates and family and friends to support people through safeguarding.
+An action planning group will consider and plan ways we can maximise the impact of the full research findings to inform future service delivery.